eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 Call to generate the plot:
 ```
-python tools/visualization/plotXMLAttributes.py -x x -y y -s -o vehLocations_output.png fcd.xml -i id --filter-ids Audinot_7_0 --scatterplot --legend
+python tools/visualization/plotXMLAttributes.py -x x -y y -o vehLocations_output.png fcd.xml -i id --filter-ids Audinot_7_0 --scatterplot --legend
 ```
-where -x is the attribute for the x axis; -y is the attribute for the y axis; -s is to show the plot; -o is the output file name; -i is the filtered attribute name (vehicle id in this case); --filter-ids are the values of the filtered attribute name (vehicle id = Audinot_7_0 in this case); --scatterplot is to make a scatter plot instead of a line plot; --legend is to show the legend.
+where -x is the attribute for the x axis; -y is the attribute for the y axis; -o is the output file name; -i is the filtered attribute name (vehicle id in this case); --filter-ids are the values of the filtered attribute name (vehicle id = Audinot_7_0 in this case); --scatterplot is to make a scatter plot instead of a line plot; --legend is to show the legend.

 <img src="../images/vehLocations_output.png" width="500px"/>